 Each year the American College of Occupational and Environmental Medicine (ACOEM) gives out the Corporate Health Achievement Award (CHAA) to the healthiest and safest employers in North America.
 Applicants for the CHAA are judged on 17 standards in four general categories: leadership and management, healthy workers, healthy environments, and healthy organizations.

-Here is a second study in which researchers evaluated a retrospective portfolio made up of cherry picked companies that shared one common characteristic — they all have very good wellness programs.
+Here is a second study in which researchers evaluated a retrospective portfolio made up of cherry picked companies that shared one common characteristic — they all had very good wellness programs.
 In case you are wondering, a mutual fund portfolio or hedge fund that can consistently beat the S&P 500 by 13% per year is truly exceptional, about one in 10,000.
-For me the skeptical researcher and investor, here was another set of results using an entirely different research methodology with different experts, criteria, and scoring.
-The results of the Koop study were compelling but now there is a second study that corroborates the Koop findings.
-The combined results are harder to ignore.

 “Outperformed” might not even be strong enough.
 These portfolios smashed the S&P 500 portfolio.
 The annualized return of these hypothetical portfolios is greater then 99% of all actively managed mutual funds in existence today.
-Said another way, if you had selected a portfolio of stocks from companies with exceptional wellness programs, you would have enjoyed a return on investment greater than nearly every hotshot, Wall Street, stock picker in existence.
+Said another way, if you had selected a portfolio of stocks from companies with exceptional wellness programs, you would have enjoyed a return on investment greater than nearly every hotshot stock picker on the planet.

 Can Wellness Programs in the Workplace Really Explain This?

-For my entire career, I have been researching and studying the effects of workplace wellness programs.
+Researchers who study the effects of workplace wellness programs commit their lives to producing scientific evidence about wellness programs.
 The wellness solutions we offer at WellSteps are based on this scientific evidence.
-We have known that workplace wellness programs can impact employee productivity, morale, recruitment, retention and other factors.
-But never did I think that an excellent wellness program could actually predict corporate financial success.
+We have known for many years that workplace wellness programs can impact employee productivity, morale, recruitment, retention and other factors.
+But not in a million years would anyone have predicted that an excellent wellness program could actually result in corporate financial success.

 Maybe it is a proxy measure of great management.
 That is good enough, because great management is what makes companies perform and great management is what makes sophisticated investors invest.